 Interactive workshops for families caring for someone living with serious illness

-A serie of 10 free interactive workshops in French and English will be offered from April to June 2021 by CREGÉS experts.
+A series of 10 free interactive workshops on this subject was offered in French and English by CREGÉS experts.

 Download the pamphlet for more information.